Altoros/rack/README.md

 juju add-relation rack nagios
 ```

-Additionally you can run disk, mem, and swap checks with NRPE extension:
+Additionally you can perform disk, mem, and swap checks with NRPE extension:

 ```shell
 juju deploy nrpe